metricly/metricly-docs/content/capacity-monitoring/metrics/_index.md

 author: Lawrence Lane
 ---

-A metric is a quantifiable measurement whose values are monitored by Metricly and used to assess the performance of an element.
+A metric is a quantifiable measurement whose values are monitored by CloudWisdom and used to assess the performance of an element.
 Metrics are always associated with one or more [elements][1].

 **Examples of metrics:**